Why Use DataNucleus ?

 - DataNucleus is independent and unstoppable.
 The source code is open, and is not owned exclusively by some company.
 As such it cannot be bought by a large organisation such as Versant or Oracle and the product terminated (as has happened to customers of Kodo, JDO Genie over the last few years) - do you want that to happen to you?
 FYI EclipseLink is Oracle-driven, Hibernate is RedHat-driven and OpenJPA is IBM-driven (Stop Press : IBM is stopping working on OpenJPA now).

 - DataNucleus is standards driven and standards compliant implementing all JDO and JPA specifications, providing all mandatory items and the majority of optional items as well as providing several value-added extensions.
 Standards compliance safeguards your applications future allowing you to swap between implementations.
+The likes of Kundera claim to be standards compliant yet dont implement significant features (like supporting XML input for JPA), so using that will result in zero portability.

 - DataNucleus supports data management for many different types of datastores.
 These include the vast majority of RDBMS databases on the market today, MongoDB document store, Neo4j graph store, LDAP and other datastores meaning that if you change your datastore in the future you dont need to change your data access layer.